THE-HEX-CLAN/Emo-Rabbit/README.md

 How to use

 Clone the repository
-Install dependencies with pip install -r requirements.txt Run the app with python app.py
+Install dependencies with pip install -r requirements.txt.
+Run the app with python app.py.
-Navigate to http://localhost:5000 in your web browser
+Navigate to http://localhost:5000 in your web browser.

 Features

-Enter any hotel review text and the app will summarize it and classify it as either positive, negative or neutral View a history of all past reviews and their classifications Access statistics on the most common emotions detected in the reviews
+Enter any hotel review text and the app will summarize it and classify it as either positive, negative or neutral.
+View a history of all past reviews and their classifications.
+Access statistics on the most common emotions detected in the reviews.

 How it works